 During the Temple’s restoration, enough oil was found to light the Menorah and give light for one day although it would another seven days until more oil could be made.
-Since one day of light was better than none at all, the lamp was lit.
+The lamp needed to be lit during the process of oil purification.
 The miracle of Hanukkah or the Festival of Lights was that the lamp stayed lit for eight days until more oil was ready.

-It was during this season of remembering a victory of a righteous priestly deliverer and in the context of the Roman occupation that the Jews come to Jesus and say “if you are the Christ (Messiah), tell us plainly.”
+It was the season of remembering a victory of a righteous priestly deliverer.
+In the context of another occupation, this time Roman, the Jews come to Jesus and said: “if you are the Christ (Messiah), tell us plainly.”

-In this season of the miracle of lights, may the Light of the World ignite our hearts again.
+In this season, we speak of the miracle of lights.
+May the Light of the World ignite our hearts again!
 May His miracle be in us as He keeps our light ablaze for Him.
 We can be sure that Jesus will be at any celebration that ignites our hearts and focuses on rededication to God.